MaurizioB/NoLaE/README.md

 - The patch syntax checking system is not very reliable, you could type any "valid" python expression
 - LED default values in the editor window don't always match the actual ones
+- Assigning 2 controllers to the same LED will overwrite its value.